metartmirror/MetaEcho/README.md

 # MetaEcho: VR Audio Education System

 This repository contains the core code for the development of MetaEcho, an innovative system designed to transform audio engineering and sound recording education through a virtual reality (VR) framework.
 The program supports **streaming from a computer** using VR equipment or operates as a **standalone application** within the VR environment ([meta_echo_1.3.apk](https://file.io/IrPZVRgVcmVX)).
 You can find our demo video in the project root directory: `meta_echo_demo_1.3.mp4`.
+Our program can be built and run independently, but for enhanced demonstration purposes, we use streaming in our demo video.

 ## Abstract